-The Truth in Lending Act (TILA) requires lenders to disclose the total cost of the loan, including the finance charge and the APR, and gives you the right to cancel certain types of home loans within three days of signing the loan agreement.

-A Truth in Lending disclosure will include the following information:
+The Truth in Lending Act (TILA) requires lenders to disclose the total cost of your loan, including the finance charge and the APR.
+In addition, it gives consumers the right to cancel certain types of home loans within three days.
+A Truth in Lending disclosure will include the APR, finance charge, amount financed, and total payment.

-APR